Palaeoloxodon falconeri: Evolution and chronology

 Palaeoloxodon falconeri derives from the 4 m straight-tusked elephant (P. antiquus), which arrived in Europe approximately 800,000 years ago.
 The oldest radiometrically dated fossils of Palaeoloxodon on Sicily date to around 500,000 years ago, with the colonisation possibly occurring as early as 690,000 years ago or earlier.
 P. falconeris ancestors most likely reached Sicily via swimming from the Italian mainland, likely via a series of islands that now form part of the southern Calabrian peninsula.
-Middle Pleistocene elephant remains from Luparello fissure in northwest Sicily considerably larger than "typical" P. falconeri are thought to likely represent ancestors of P. falconeri.
+Middle Pleistocene elephant remains from Luparello fissure in northwest Sicily that are considerably larger than "typical" P. falconeri are thought to likely represent ancestors of P. falconeri.
 Remains at several sites appear to show the size of P. falconeri and its ancestors becoming smaller over time.
 The chronology of the species on Sicily compared to that of the larger endemic species of Palaeoloxodon on the island, the 2 m tall Palaeoloxodon cf. mnaidriensis, is somewhat uncertain.
 It is generally thought that P. falconeri is the earlier species dating to the Middle Pleistocene, and that P. cf. mnaidriensis descends from a subsequent separate late Middle Pleistocene colonisation of the island by P. antiquus, suggested to date to approximately 200,000 years ago.
-P. falconeri likely dispersed to Malta from Sicily during an episode or episodes of low sea level during glacial periods, which exposed as dry land the large submarine plateau (the Hyblean-Malta plateau) between the two islands, reducing the distance between the two islands to a relatively narrow strait.
+P. falconeri likely dispersed to Malta from Sicily during an episode or episodes of low sea level during glacial periods, which exposed as dry land the large submarine plateau (the Hyblean-Malta plateau) between the two islands.
 The chronology of Maltese localities is poorly constrained.
 The important locality of Spinagallo Cave in southeast Sicily where a large sample of P. falconeri individuals have been found is suggested to date to around 366-233,000 years ago based on optically stimulated luminescence dating and uranium–thorium dating.